manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 				----
 				## Stage and commit along

-				To stage the files and also commit them together in a single step -
+				To stage your modified files and also commit them together in a single step -

 				```
 				$ <copy>git commit -am "commit-name"</copy>